 This C7b9#9 chord voicing can be played over any dominant7th chord to create additional harmonic tension.

 Another notable chord in this comping excerpt is the F6/C chord on beat 1 of bar 2.
+In this F6 voicing, no chord tones are omitted.

 Additional consonance is created when resolving to any kind of 6 chord, especially if the chord was meant to be a dominant 7th chord to begin with.